HumanitarianStuff/tilehuria-flask/README.md

 ## Test it using the uWSGI server

 You can also try it using the uWSGI server running from the command line.
 This assumes that the various bits of setup are correctly configured; the Github may have some hard-coded stuff in the Flask-related files specific to the tilehuria.org URL.

+The uWSGI server is really useful because there isn't any logging, error checking, or anything working yet.
+When running as a service, there's no obvious way to troubleshoot.
+On the uWSGI server, you'll see command line output including error message.

 ```
 uwsgi --socket 0.0.0.0:5000 --protocol=http -w wsgi:app